About Daniel Neiditch

 Neiditch also had a boxing match with the legend Sugar Ray Leonard to support childhood diabetes in Los Angeles.
 In addition, he was honored by the Shaquille O’Neal foundation for his support by walking down the red carpet with Shaq during the premiere of his HBO documentary.
 Billy Crystal honored Neiditch for his support of the Drama League backstage at his Broadway Show, Mr. Saturday Night.

-Neiditch has been honored 3 times to throw out the first pitch at Major League Baseball games by the Minnesota Twins, Boston Red Sox, and the St. Louis Cardinals for his tremendous support in those local communities to help the underserved population.
+Neiditch has been honored 5 times to throw out the first pitch at Major League Baseball games by the Minnesota Twins, Boston Red Sox, Philadelphia Phillies, Chicago White Sox and the St. Louis Cardinals for his tremendous support in those local communities to help the underserved population.
+Neiditch believes sports can be a powerful tool in philanthropy.
 Neiditch was honored backstage by late show host Seth Meyers at NBC studio for supporting the Chris Everett Foundation, which helps children in need from drug-addicted families.
 He also supported the 1 in 6 Foundation with acting legend Anthony Edwards to spread the word for men who have been sexually assaulted as children to get their stories out and save others by heightening awareness.
+Neiditch was an honored guest and walked the red carpet at the 2023 Drama League awards with Grammy winner Josh Groban and other stars such as Jessica Chastain & Ben Platt.
+Neiditch and Groban help young artists in underprivileged communities get the chance to start in the music industry.
+Daniel Neiditch donated money to support scholarships for underprivileged students in the Bronx with the support of the NY Yankess Harrison Bader and Aaron Judge.
+Neiditch has worked with actor Lou Diamond Phillips who is on the board of Governors for the Academy of motion pictures with their mutual support of the ACLU.
+Neiditch was honored speaker at a celebrity golf event for the Boys and Girls Club with NY Giants Saquon Barkley and other NFL players.

 Daniel Neiditch serves New York as an on-call chief emergency first responder and an Honorary Fire Chief for New York State.
 He is a member of the Forbes Real Estate Council and is an active contributor to Entrepreneur and SCORE NYC, the nonprofit mentorship arm of the Small Business Association.
 He firmly believes nonprofits can be powerful allies to local governments if given a chance.